University-Projectss/Chess-AI/README.md

-# Chess-AI
+# Chess AI

-Chess AI using minimax and alpha-beta pruning.
-Why?
-I don't like the AI course from college so I decided to build the AI on my own.
+ I don't like the AI course from college so I decided to build an AI on my own.

+## Dependencies

+[chessboard.js](https://chessboardjs.com/index.html) to display the board

+[chess.js](https://github.com/jhlywa/chess.js) to generate the moves, check for mates...long story short, this library implements the chess game logic

+## Algorithms

+This AI will use the minimax algortihm with alpha-beta pruning.